latchset/jose/doc/ronn/jose-jws-sig.1.md

 Header should be specified in its decoded form in the JWS Signature Object template.
 This command will automatically encode it as part of the encryption process.

+If you specify a JOSE Header Parameter (via either the `-i` or `-r` options) that affects the construction of the JWE, this command will attempt to behave according to this parameter as if it were configuration.
+Currently, `jose` will modify its behavior for the "alg" JOSE Header Parameter (see RFC 7515 Section 4.1.1).

+However, it is not necessary to provide any templates: `jose jwe enc` will automatically fill in the "alg" parameter by inferring the correct algorithm from the provided input JWKs.
+Therefore, the `-i` and `-r` options should generally be used for providing extended JWE metadata.

 It is possible to specify an existing JWS as the JWS template input (`-i`).
 This allows the addition of new signatures to an existing JWS.